Skip to main content

 Traditionally, Carnelian Agate has been associated with the reproductive system, lower back, and digestive organs.

-• In folk medicine traditions, Carnelian Agate was used to speed wound healing and support the body's natural regenerative processes.
+• In folk medicine traditions, Carnelian Agate was used to speed wound healing and support the body's regenerative processes.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.